JV1ctor/CellarHub/README.md

 $ php artisan migrate
 ```

 Obs:.
-In the virual environment (.env) the variable 'local_mysql' will be used to specify the MySQL database.
+In the virtual environment (.env) the variable 'local_mysql' will be used to specify the MySQL database.
 This variable is used to differentiate the local (our computed) and remote (deploy hosting) databases

 ## How to contribute